filipbudd/1800_202330_BBY10/README.md

 List team members and/or short bio's here...
 * I'm Evin I like computer
 * - Filip!
 I'm the epic one who has experience in just about everything.
 A jack of all trades, if you will.
-* ...
+* - Hi, my name is Carol!
+I am excited to start this journey of creating a web application!

 =======

-State your app in a nutshell, or one-sentence pitch.
-Give some elaboration on what the core features are.
-This browser based web application to ...

-## 2. Names of Contributors

-List team members and/or short bio's here...

-- Hi, my name is Carol!
-I am excited to start this journey of creating a web application!
-- ...
-- ...

 >>>>>>> a6206f90a2f5664b8e28426c46a726fd44a47fc4
 ## 3. Technologies and Resources Used